jeffreykegler/libmarpa/toward.md

 ## Complexity

-The worse case is a highly ambiguous grammar with no online evaluation rules.
+The worst case is a highly ambiguous grammar with no online evaluation rules.
 In this case, the online version of Marpa offers no improvements.
 But in many real-life cases, the savings in storage may make the